idvorkin/idvorkin.github.io/_d/last-year.md

   - /fatality
 ---

 Bad news, you've got a last year on earth.
 Good news, if you're lucky you'll accept that "grand father dies, father dies, son dies" is the best blessing you can have (imagine a different ordering).
 If you're luckier, you'll have age appropriate health right up till that last year, or even better that last few months.
-If you're even luckier you'll have the strength to do what you want your personal "centenarian Olympics".
+If you're even luckier you'll have the strength to do what you want in your personal "centenarian Olympics".

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->